-- NEVER connect dockside power to your boat outside North America unless you have purchased the international electrical conversion equipment. - The simultaneous use of several AC components can result in an overloaded circuit.
-It may be necessary to turn Off one or more accessories in order to use another accessory. - Use double insulated or three-wire protected electrical appliances whenever possible.
+- NEVER connect to dockside power outside of North America unless you have purchased the international electrical conversion option. - Using several AC components at the same time can result in an overloaded circuit.
+You may have to turn Off one or more appliances in order to use another appliance. - Use double insulated or three-wire protected electrical appliances whenever possible.